The President’s engagements

 Friday

-10am The President participates in two workshop sessions during the conference entitled ‘Lost in migration – working together to protect children from disappearance’ at Verdala Palace.

-2.30pm The President attends a session held to launch the conference conclusions, moderated by Ruth Farrugia, director general of the President’s Foundation for the Wellbeing of Society, and Delphine Moralis, secretary general of Missing Children Europe, during the conference entitled ‘Lost in migration – working together to protect children from disappearance’ at Verdala Palace.
+9am The President delivers the opening speech at a conference entitled ‘We can.
+I can’, organised by the National Cancer Platform, at Verdala Palace, Buskett.

-5pm The President receives Kenneth Enos Kofi Tachie, High Commissioner of Ghana, on a farewell call at San Anton Palace.
+2.30pm The President receives Kevin Schembri, CEO of Mental Health Malta, on a courtesy call at San Anton Palace.

-6.30pm The President attends Mass celebrated by Archbishop Charles Scicluna on the 800th anniversary of the Dominican Or-der at St Dominic’s Church, Rabat.

-8.15pm The President attends an event organised on the occasion of the 45th anniversary of the establishment of diplomatic relations between China and Malta at the Corinthia Palace Hotel, Attard.
+6pm The President visits an activity organised by the President’s Foundation for the Wellbeing of Society on the occasion of Holocaust Remembrance Day at San Anton Palace.

+7.10pm The President presides over the ceremony of Premju Żagħżugħ tas-Sena at St Dominic’s church, Rabat.

 Saturday